sgngr/tv-m026/README.md

 ---

 tvM026 is a Linux app for the AVerMedia AVerTV USB2.0 (USB Id: 07ca:0026).
 The main controller of the device - Crescentec/Syntek CT-DC1100 video controller - is an ancestor of Syntek STK11xx series video imaging controllers and has similar registers with this series of controllers.
-The Python class `M026Device` provides a set of functions to control hardware.
+The Python class `M026Device` provides a set of functions to control the hardware.

 ## Requirements